 Twenty five years later, I realise that the Limpet provides a powerful lesson for standing against the devil and his schemes of temptation that threaten to make us vulnerable and even to bait and gut us:

 - Limpets respond quickly when they sense danger

 - Limpets cling to their rocky refuge with impressive force

 - Limpets have a hard exterior and a soft interior

 Romans 8 talks about ‘setting your mind on what the Spirit desires…’ (as opposed to what the flesh wants) which I am convinced is the only way of combating our Tempter and Accuser, the devil.

 - Assume a state of mind that anticipates temptation, regardless of how you might feel at any given moment, either strong or weak.
 (This is different to living in a paranoid state of ‘here a devil, there a devil, everywhere a devil, devil’)

-- It’ll help you to realise that it’s a miracle that we get to chose where our minds are set!
+- It’ll help you to realise that it’s a miracle that we get to choose where our minds are set!

 - Cling to Jesus.
 When the devil prowls around like a roaring lion from 1 Peter 5, let him.
 Just cling to Jesus in your heart and mind knowing that only in His power can you stand.
 (Your Rock will not allow you to be tempted beyond that which you can bear but will provide a way out…[see 1 Corinthians 10:13])